comixed/comixed/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **BEFORE OPENING A TICKET, please consider posting your feature request to the user mailing list.**
 Rather than creating a feature request tickets, it's strongly recommended that you instead post your feature request to the [user list](https://www.freelists.org/list/comixed).
-This will allow more people to be involved in defining the feature, and help the developers understand the request bettter.
+This will allow more people to be involved in defining the feature, and help the developers understand the request better.

+**If this is a question and not a feature request** Please **DO NOT** open a feature request to ask a question.
+You'll be directed to the user mailing list and the issue will be closed unanswered.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]